thejackal360/OpenPelt-Public/paper.md

 precision temperature control applications.
 After designing a thermoelectric temperature control system, the primary challenge is tuning and testing control algorithms.
-For instance, developing proportional-integral-derivative controllers involves tuning constants until the desired characteristic is observed, a tedious, time-consuming process.
-Furthermore, experimenting with new algorithms not only takes a long time, but may also run the risk of damaging the system hardware.
+For instance, developing proportional-integral-derivative controllers involves tuning gains until the desired characteristic is observed, a tedious, time-consuming process.
+Furthermore, experimenting with new algorithms not only takes a long time, but may also run the risk of damaging the hardware.
 We propose a faster-than-real-time temperature control simulation library, called OpenPelt.
 OpenPelt contains utilities for developing and verifying temperature control algorithms as well as a model of a thermoelectric cooler to act as the plant.
-OpenPelt also enables exporting simulation results to Fenics to view the control system's impact on a three-dimensional system.
+OpenPelt also enables exporting simulation results to Fenics to simulate the control system's impact on a three-dimensional model.

 # Statement of need
 Thermoelectric coolers (TECs) are semiconductor heat pumps used in various applications [@CHEIN20042207].